-Responding to Disclosures of Vi olence - LIV Participant Code Competency Meets Not Observed Listens to information shared with open body language and without interrupting Does NOT ask about curiosity details (e.g.: why did that happen?)
+Responding to Disclosures of Violen Participant Code Competency Meets Not Observed Listens to information shared with open body language and without interrupting Does NOT ask about curiosity details (e.g.: why did that happen?)
 Validates client experience and feelings.
 Example responses include: ✓ That must have been scary. ✓ I can hear how hard that was. ✓ You are not alone.
 Many women struggle with such things.
-Assures the client the violence is not their fault.
 Informs the client that help, and support are available nearby.
 Offers to share referral options.
-Total competencies met:
+Total competencies met: s fewer than 3 competencies, they should ort to their clinical supervisor.